joonsunn/my-VM-setup/proxmox-experience.md

 ```bash
 xfreerdp -f /u:[username] /p:[password] /v:[IP of destination] /sound:sys:pulse /dynamic-resolution +clipboard /network:lan /gfx:rfx /bpp:32 /sound:latency:20
 ```

 Not sure how to get fullscreen toggle to work, because `CRTL+ALT+ENTER` never worked for me.
 Due to this, I still prefer Remmina.
 But need to find a way to make the options bar in Remmina dark instead of current white theme.

-Note: ~~strikethrough~~ parts kept for historical reasons.
-Not necessary to adopt.

 ## Misc